felixrieseberg/Ghost-Updater-Azure/readme.md

 - Under *Quick Links* on the right, you'll see *Reset Deployment Credentials*.
 If you're using the new portal, you'll find a *Set Deployment Credentials* button in the dashboard right in the *Deployment* section.

 ![](https://raw.githubusercontent.com/felixrieseberg/Ghost-Updater-Azure/master/docs/password-screen2.png)

+> Please ensure that your Web App / Website has enough resources for the update.
+Should the update stall or abort while running, increase the available resources for your Web App (for instance by temporarily moving it to a bigger instance) and run the updater again.

 ### Support
 If you run into any issues, please go and report them in the [issue section of the GitHub repository](https://github.com/felixrieseberg/Ghost-Updater-Azure/issues).